w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 communication between them.
 All other functionalities such as asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on system chains.
-System chains are responsible for delegating functionality away from the relay chain for peformance reasons, taking advantage of the inherent parallelization the architecture of Polkadot provides.
+System chains are responsible for delegating functionality away from the relay chain for performance reasons, taking advantage of the inherent parallelization the architecture of Polkadot provides.

 ## Overview